 Happy employees might rate their company 4 or 5 stars.

-But when an employee is angry, they might take it up a notch and give the company a measly 1 out of 5 stars.
+But when an employee is angry, they might take it up a notch and give the company a mere 1 out of 5 stars.

 There are no criteria to determine how the 1 or 5 stars were reached, leaving room for personal biases and emotions to play a role in the rating.